We worry about our children’s safety from the moment they are born.

 Toy-makers are well aware of parents’ concerns and often slap on child safety regulations on virtually every item in the stores.
 But as a parent, it’s hard to know when we are taking on too much of the responsibility of protecting our kids, at the expense of sheltering them from the realities of real-world dangers.

 ⇒ Related Read: How do I know if I am over protective of my child?

 After all, we won’t always be around the eliminate every sharp corner for our kids.
 So how will our children respond to danger when they’re out of our safety net?
 Despite our best intentions, we may be cutting our children off from valuable opportunities to learn and interact with the world around them.

-We can first start by avoid blindly protecting our children from danger, and consider how we can raise kids that are in control of their environment round them, including the dangerous things.
+We can first start by avoiding blindly protecting our children from danger, and consider how we can raise kids that are in control of their environment around them, including the dangerous things.